Molly's Herbals

 All I can say to this is to please try to look at the other sides of the situations.

 I feel I understand a lot about goats.
 I deal with them on a daily basis.
 I sit with them and study them.
 I watch them and learn from them.
 Goats are very intelligent creatures.
 They have thoughts and emotions.
 My life would be sadly empty if goats were not a part of it.
-I love and care for our goats and their best interest is always at my heart.
+I love and care for my goats and their best interest is always at my heart.

 Goats do like having sex, they actually like to get pregnant, and like having their babies.
 They love their babies.
-We do not force them to have sex.
+I do not force them to have sex.
 They do have free will, and if they decide they do not want to have sex with a particular buck they won't.
-The goat that “suffers” here the most here now is Goldie because she wants very much to get pregnant and have babies, but we won't breed her anymore.
+The goat that “suffers” here the most here now is Goldie because she wants very much to get pregnant and have babies, but I won't breed her anymore.
 By the time Goldie had reached 9 years of age, she had given birth to a total of 22 babies (she always had multiple kids): enough is enough; she’s earned her retirement.
 But even though she still comes into heat, and very much wants to go on "dates", it is hard not to let her, but it is for he own good not to breed her.

 Be open minded, I say.

-I am lucky in that I have the ability, with the help of my animal friends, to produce what we need here, on our own small humanely oriented farm.
+Fias Co FarmI am lucky in that I have the ability, with the help of my animal friends, to produce what I need here, on my own small humanely oriented farm.
 I do also understand that not all people are this fortunate.
 It is next to impossible to avoid all animals based products in this world nowadays because they are everywhere, even in places you would never think.
 I do the best I can, but I also have to be open minded to different situations and circumstances as well.
-When I leave our farm, I will not eat meat, there are always other options here, but certain situations may arise that some commercially produced dairy products enter in to my diet.
-I’ve got to be understanding of my hosts, and their situations, when I leave our farm.
-98% of my life I am not supporting factory farmed dairy, which is 98% better than not at all.
-Is the other 2%, when I am willing to be flexible regarding dairy being “two-faced”, or is it being realistic to the nature of reality and life?
-Life involves suffering; we just do our best to reduce it whenever possible.

 If I find a misguided bug in the house I will take him outside; there is no reason to kill him, but I will admit that I use flypaper in the barn, because if we didn't, the barn would be unbearable for the goats.
 Sometimes we have to do what we have to do.
-I organically spray a few areas of the garden because if I don't, the insects will destroy plants that are providing us with food for our table.
+I organically spray a few areas of the garden because if I don't, the insects will destroy plants that are providing me with food for my table.
 Yes, sometimes it is a tough call, but you have to face the reality of the situation life presents us with.
 I am willing to share the garden with bunnies; I see no reason to kill them, since bunnies don't destroy the whole garden.
 We can live peacefully and share.

 As I go through this life, I just try to be as kind, compassionate, humane, and also understanding, as I can.
 We all... all living beings,... are in this together; we aren't just separate waves, but we are all part of the whole ocean.

--Molly Bunton
+-Molly Nolte

 "The real test of compassion is not what we say in abstract discussions